browniebroke/pypackage-template/README.md

 The project dependencies are kept up to date with [Renovate] which requires [the Github app][renovate-gh-app] to be installed.

-The main advantage of Renovate over Dependabot is the automerge option, which is configured to automatically merge minor/patch updates with all the CI checks passing.
-It supports a variety of package managers, including Poetry, Github actions and pre-commit hooks which are used by default.
+The main advantage of Renovate over Dependabot is the auto-merge option, which is configured to automatically merge minor/patch updates with all the CI checks passing.
+It supports a variety of package managers, including Poetry, GitHub actions and pre-commit hooks which are used by default.

 ### All contributors

-This is a specification that help you highlight all of the open source contributions on your README.
-This is easy to maintain as it comes with a Github bot to do the updates for you, so more manual updates on the contributors file.
+This is a specification that help you highlight every open source contribution in your README.
+This is easy to maintain as it comes with a GitHub bot to do the updates for you, so more manual updates on the contributors file.

 If you never used it before, you will have to [install the Github app][all-contribs-install] and give it access to your repo.